 Available Packages Name : google-chrome-stable Version : 92.0.4515.159 Release : 1 Architecture : x86_64 Size : 76 M Source : google-chrome-stable-92.0.4515.159-1.src.rpm Repository : google-chrome Summary : Google Chrome URL : https://chrome.google.com/ License : Multiple, see https://chrome.google.com/ Description : The web browser from Google.

 Do you see the highlighted output in the above, that clearly told that the latest version of chrome is available from the repository.
 So, let’s install it using the yum command as shown below, which will automatically install all the needed dependencies.

 # yum install google-chrome-stable

-Update : Sadly, the Google Chrome browser no longer supports the most famous commercial distribution Red Hat and its free clones such as CentOS and Scientific Linux.
+Update: Sadly, the Google Chrome browser no longer supports the most famous commercial distribution RHEL 6.x and its free clones such as CentOS and Scientific Linux.

-Yes, they’ve discontinued support for RHEL 6.X version as of Google Chrome and on other side, latest Firefox and Opera browsers run successfully on the same platforms.
+Yes, they’ve discontinued support for the RHEL 6.X version as of Google Chrome and on the other side, the latest Firefox and Opera browsers run successfully on the same platforms.

 Step 3: Starting Chrome Web Browser

 Exploring www.tecmint.com with a cool Chrome web browser.